-If on April 21, 2023, your shares were registered directly in your name with SCYNEXIS's transfer agent, American Stock Transfer & Trust Company, then you are a stockholder of record.
-Whether or not you plan to attend the meeting, we urge you to fill out and return the enclosed proxy card or vote by proxy over the telephone or on the internet as instructed below to ensure your vote is counted.
+If on April 22, 2024, your shares were registered directly in your name with SCYNEXIS's transfer agent, Equiniti Trust Company, LLC, then you are a stockholder of record.
+Whether or not you plan to attend the meeting, we urge you to fill out and return your proxy card or vote by proxy over the telephone or on the internet as instructed in the Notice of Internet Access and Availability or below to ensure your vote is counted.